 Waymo’s new chief executive will be former automobile exec, John Krafcik, who has been in charge of Alphabet’s autonomous vehicle project for the past several years.

 So far the company has put in more than 2 million miles testing on public roads.
 This has raised concerns among traditional automakers that Alphabet may be trying to usurp their business.

 General Motors Co.
-(NYSE:GMF), which acquired San Francisco-startup Cruise Automation earlier this year, Ford Motor Co.
+(NYSE:GMA), which acquired San Francisco-startup Cruise Automation earlier this year, Ford Motor Co.
 (NYSE:FC) and Toyota Motor Corp.
-(NYSE:TMD) are all pushing to put self-driving cars on highways by 2021.
+(NYSE:TMC) are all pushing to put self-driving cars on highways by 2021.
 Tesla Motors Inc. (NASDAQ:TSLAC) is already shipping vehicles with hardware that could be activated by a future software revision designed to make those cars fully self-driving.

 Much More To Do

 As close as Waymo may be, there’s still a lot to be done according to the company’s head of self-driving tech, Dmitri Dolgov.
 Dolgov says among projects that need to be fully fleshed out, building better maps, making the ride smoother and improving navigation in inclement weather conditions.

 Once that’s complete, Krafcik says, “We can imagine this [technology] in ridesharing, in transportation, trucking, logistics even personal use vehicles and licensing with automakers, public transport and solving the last mile” he said.
 “Self-driving technology is awesome in all these categories.”